sanity-io/preview-kit/MIGRATION.md

 - `token` is no longer a hook argument, it's now provided by the `GroqStoreProvider` component.
 - generics are adjusted to match the behavior of `@sanity/client`'s `client.fetch` method.
 - `serverSnapshot` is now called `initialSnapshot` and is required.
 It's still used as the return value for a `getServerSnapshot` in the underlying `useSyncExternalStore` during SSR hydration to ensure you don't get mismatch errors.
-- It no longer might return `null` during initial render, instead it returns `initialSnapshot` until the dataset export is finished and it's safe to run queries.
+- It no longer returns `null` during the initial render.
+Instead, it returns `initialSnapshot` until the dataset export is finished and it's safe to run queries.
-- `PreviewSuspense` is no longer needed, instead you use `initialSnapshot` to imeplemt either a stale-while-revalidate pattern or a fallback UI.
+- `PreviewSuspense` is no longer needed, instead you use `initialSnapshot` to implement either a `stale-while-revalidate` pattern or a fallback UI.

 ## `definePreview` and `PreviewSuspense` are replaced by `<GroqStoreProvider />`